Legal Aid Society

 Note: an earlier version of this post incorrectly listed the number of new plaintiffs as three.

-Stay connected with Legal Aid’s working on housing and more by signing up for our newsletter below.
+Stay connected with Legal Aid’s work on housing and more by signing up for our newsletter below.